Software Testing Policy and Strategy¶

 A testing strategy describes how the test policy is implemented and it should help each team member to better understand what kind of test to write, how many and how to write them.
 This testing strategy refers to the testing policy described above.

-Because of the diversity of SKA development teams and the diversity of the nature of the systems that they work upon (ranging from web-based UIs to embedded systems), it seems reasonable to start with a testing strategy that is likely to be suitable for most teams and let each team decide if a refined strategy is needed.
-In this case each team should explicitly define such a modified strategy, it should be compatible with this one, and it should be made public.
+Because of the diversity of SKA development teams and the diversity of the nature of the systems that they work upon (ranging from web-based UIs to embedded systems), we suggest a testing strategy that is likely to be suitable for most teams and let each team decide if a refined strategy is needed.
+In this case each team should explicitly define such a modified strategy, it should be compatible with this one, it should support the policy and it should be made public.

 This strategy applies to all the software that is being developed within the SKA.

-In addition, when beginning to fix a bug, programmers, possibly with the tester, define one or more unit/module tests that confirm that bug.
+In addition, when beginning to fix a bug, programmers, possibly with the tester, define one or more unit tests that confirm that bug.
 This is done prior to fixing the bug.

-For unit and module testing, code coverage figures should be monitored, especially branch/condition coverage (as opposed to statement coverage).
+For unit testing, code coverage figures should be monitored, especially branch/condition coverage (as opposed to statement coverage).
 In particular the tester should analyse what part of the code is not being covered by tests, assess how important those fragments are, and decide if they are worth being covered.
 If so, new tests should be designed.
-If not the team should be able to defend why the parts not covered by tests are deemed not being important.
+If not the team should be able to defend why the parts not covered by tests are deemed not being risky.
+These risks need to be discussed during code reviews.

-Furthermore, the product owner with a tester and a programmer define the acceptance criteria of a user story and on this basis the tester with the assistance of programmers designs acceptance, system, and integration tests.
-Some of these acceptance tests are also associated (with tags, links or else) to acceptance criteria of corresponding features/enablers.
+The product owner in collaboration with a tester and/or a programmer defines the acceptance criteria of a user story and on this basis the tester with the assistance of programmers designs and implements (unit and) component tests.
 All these tests are automated, possibly during the same sprint in which the user story is being developed.

-During a PI, testers together with feature/enabler and capability owners define the acceptance criteria and corresponding tests (either in Gherkin or other format).
-These tests are defined as the development of the feature/enabler proceeds, in a test-first fashion.
+Owners of features/enablers define the corresponding acceptance criteria; these are negotiated with the teams and then used by team members to define corresponding component tests.
+These tests are defined prior to the development of the feature/enabler, in a test-first, possibly BDD fashion.
 In this way team(s) working on the feature/enabler will be able to check when their code passes the acceptance criteria.

-All acceptance criteria should be covered by one or more tests/scenarios, including happy and sad paths of the use case entailed by the criteria.
-Each feature/enabler should be covered by at least one acceptance test, possibly written in Gherkin.
-In general it is the Feature Owner’s call to decide which acceptance tests need to be written in Gherkin.
+Each feature/enabler should be covered by at least one component test, possibly written in Gherkin.
+In general it is the Feature Owner’s call to decide which component tests need to be written in Gherkin.
 The decision criterion is based on who are the stakeholders of the tests: if they are developers, then Gherkin is probably not needed.
 If they are non-developers (eg. management, astronomers, architects) then Gherkin might be useful.
+Product owners and feature owners decide if a component test should be stored in Jira/Xray and if the test should be linked to the feature/enabler.

-System-level tests could also be linked (for traceability purposes) to high-level requirements (L1/L2/L3, Interface requirements) of the telescope software.
-They could also be present in Jira.
-The call is on the feature/enabler/capability owner to decide when this is appropriate.
+System tests should also be linked for traceability purposes to requirements (in the wider sense).
+They should also be present in Jira and formulated in Gherkin.
+The call is on the feature owner and the AIV teams to decide when this is appropriate.
+Tests written in Gherkin contribute to the living documentation (as described above for component tests).

 There is a staging environment, currently used only by the Skampi codebase.

-Test data, or reference to them when more appropriate, are to be stored as resource files that can be used by test cases.
+Test data, or reference to them when more appropriate, are to be stored as resource files that can be accessed and used by test cases.
 When applicable, test data should be versioned.

 Different projects have different needs.
 What follows is a non-exhaustive list of test automation frameworks and support libraries: